 Does Excess Consumption of Vitamin B6 Cause Any Side Effects?

-Too much of anything can be bad for you, and the same holds true for vitamin B6 as well.
-Studies have shown that excessive consumption of vitamin B6 can lead to a condition known as peripheral neuropathy, in which one can lose the sense of feeling in their arms and legs.
-In some cases, vitamin B6 can cause stomach ache, nausea, loss of appetite, fatigue, and headaches as well.
+Too much of anything can be bad for you, and the same holds true for Vitamin B6 as well.
+Studies have shown that excessive consumption of Vitamin B6 can lead to a condition known as peripheral neuropathy, in which one can lose the sense of feeling in their arms and legs.
+In some cases, Vitamin B6 can cause stomach ache, nausea, loss of appetite, fatigue, and headaches as well.

-Certain conditions or your habits can decrease the levels of vitamin B6 in your body.
+Certain conditions or your daily habits can decrease the levels of vitamin B6 in your body.
 But the good thing is you can control them.
 Find out what decreases Vitamin B6 in your body and what you can do:

 - Make sure you don’t overcook or excessively heat up your food as your food may lose its nutritional value.
 Eat fresh food and consume lots of green veggies and fruits.

-Now that you know the benefits of Vitamin B6 for fertility, its effects, and the dangers of its excessive consumption, you can go ahead, and under the consultation of your doctor, make the necessary lifestyle changes and incorporate vitamin B6 into your diet.
+Now that you know the benefits of Vitamin B6 for fertility, its effects, and the dangers of its excessive consumption, you can go ahead, and under the consultation of your doctor, make the necessary lifestyle changes and incorporate Vitamin B6 into your diet.
 Also, knowing when to take B6 for fertility during the ovulation phase or the luteal phase, is important, so again, consult your healthcare practitioner.
 Incorporate a good exercise regime as a part of your daily routine as well.
 Physical activities like running, swimming, or even walking can have a good impact on your overall health and improve your chances of conception.